netspective-labs/sql-aide/lib/fs/README.md

 - Implement AWS S3, OneDrive, and other "managed services" functionality with a `ManagedFileSystem` implementation base and subclasses for anything that requires REST services.
+- Implement `GitHubFileSystem` and downloadable `GitHubAsset` (files).
+Start with flat filesystem then add `GitHubDirectory` for hierarchical organizations and repos.
+Use Fetch to download GitHub assets.
+For example:
+  `await (await fetch(url)).body?.pipeTo(Deno.stdout.writable)`.
+See `netspective-labs/aide/task/github.ts` for good pattern.
+We can also do similar for almost any web asset by creating a general purpose `WebFileSystem` where the any file may be downloaded as a URL.
+- Add utility methods to update file permissions (e.g. executables) so that we can implement `GitHubBinary` in addition to `GitHubAsset`.
 - Implement SQL interface like [github.com/FSou1/fsquery](https://github.com/FSou1/fsquery) which is a TypeScript library like Rust-based